Shorku/confgen/README.md

 ## Overview

-The general worflow is pretty straightforward:
+The general workflow is pretty straightforward:

 - Generate a set of conformers of a molecule using RDKit
-- Remove duplicated conformers geometries using external script
+- Remove duplicated conformers geometries using an external script
 - Optimize conformers geometries with some semiempirical method using ORCA
 - Remove the conformers outside a predefined energy window
-- Remove duplicated conformers geometries using external script
+- Remove duplicated conformers geometries using an external script
 - Optimize conformers geometries with some DFT method using ORCA
 - Remove the conformers outside a predefined energy window
-- Remove duplicated conformers geometries using external script
+- Remove duplicated conformers geometries using an external script

 ## Getting started